Introduction to Law and Regulatory Framework

 Salford's quantity surveying alumni have progressed to work at leading construction industry organisations, including Lend Lease, Kier, Laing O'Rourke, Gardiner and Theobald and Balfour Beatty.

-We offer a range of specialism postgraduate study options to help you take your career even further.
-Salford graduates and alumni will also receive a fees discount.
+You might find you want to learn more about the built environment, so we offer a range of specialism postgraduate study options to help you take your career and interests even further.
+Salford graduates and alumni will also receive a generous fees discount.

 - MSc Quantity Surveying – Mechanical and Electrical